 Consider the following tips to get the most out of your stakeholder management software demo:

 - Involve your company end users: they will have questions about their workflow and how the new software affects it.

 - Create a process script in advance: make sure you advise the vendor what needs to be covered in the demo.

 - Create detailed scorecards: allowing you to objectively compare each vendor’s product.

-Check out our free stakeholder management software buying guide – This e-book will walk you through a series of important pre-purchase considerations and will offer up tips and resources aimed at helping you make an informed buying decision.
+This e-book will walk you through a series of important pre-purchase considerations and will offer up tips and resources aimed at helping you make an informed buying decision.